 If you have questions about the 2021-2022 Flu Season, please click here.

 Please see our COVID-19 Testing page for additional information and to make an appointment online.

 If you have a high fever, difficulty breathing or any other life-threatening symptoms, you should not wait to be tested – instead, call 911 or go to the nearest Emergency Department.
 You should notify the 911 dispatcher and first responders if you suspect you may be sick with Coronavirus COVID-19.
 If you are coming to the Emergency Department on your own, you should call ahead whenever possible to notify staff that you are coming and that you suspect you may have Coronavirus.

 If you have symptoms of COVID-19 Coronavirus, please contact your primary care provider or visit our urgent care location in Oxford.

-To learn more about who can receive the vaccine and when, as well as where and how to receive the vaccine, please visit our COVID-19 Vaccination page.
+To learn more about how to access your vaccination records, please visit our COVID-19 Vaccination page.

 A mask and observance of social distancing guidelines are required in all public areas and waiting areas.

 If any of the below have applied to you in the past 10 days, please do NOT enter any Harrington HealthCare facility without calling first: